 CURRENT LEVEL AND TRENDS

-According to the Social Wellbeing Survey 2004, just over two-thirds of New Zealanders (68 percent) are satisfied overall with their leisure.
-Specifically, 40 percent are 'satisfied' and 28 percent are 'very satisfied'.
+According to the Quality of Life in New Zealand's Largest Cities Survey 2004, four in five New Zealanders (80 percent) are satisfied overall with their leisure time.
+Specifically, 51 percent are "satisfied" and 29 percent are "very satisfied".